bovem/bovem.github.io/content/posts/homelab/building-your-own-homelab/index.md

 MiniPCs like Beelink's <a href="https://www.bee-link.net/products/pre-order-beelink-gtr6-6900hx-first-quad-8k-mini-pc" target="_blank">GTR</a>, <a href="https://www.bee-link.net/products/beelink-ser5-mini-pc-amd-ryzen-5-5500u-16g-ddr4-500gb-m-2-2280-nvme-ssd-mini-desktop-computer-4k-60hz-wifi-6-bt5-2-dual-hdmi-type-c-support-2-5-inch-hdd" target="_blank">SER</a>, and <a href="https://www.bee-link.net/products/beelink-sr55-5800h-mini-pc" target="_blank">SR</a> series provide an AMD alternative to NUC in similar form factors.

-## Limitations of using Mini PCs for Self Hosting
+## Limitations of Using Mini PCs for Self-Hosting
 While MiniPCs are a great starting point for self-hosting services, there are still some limitations that you have to keep in mind

 <!-- * Some container images/applications might not have an ARM compatible build -->